Notes on Speaking Invitations

 I love library conferences and usually enjoy speaking.

-I also take real vacations once or twice a year, spend lots
+I also take real vacations, spend lots of time reading,

-of time reading, writing, and relaxing, and am at the point
+writing, and relaxing, and am at the point that business

 - When I'm in demand, my current range is zero to four